boostercloud/booster/docs/README.md

 ### 3. Event handlers

-In event-driven architectures we have different parts of our application that react to events, one of them is the `@Entity`, in charge of reducing the event.
-But we also have event handlers, a class with the `@EventHandler` decorator.
-The event handlers also react to events, and are used when you want to trigger new events based on the original one.
+In event-driven architectures we have different parts of our application that react to events.
+In the case of Booster, we have the entities (in charge of reducing the events), and the _event handlers_.
+These are classes decorated with the `@EventHandler` decorator whose goal is to execute business logic or trigger other events when a specific event occurs.

 An event handler would look like this: